Operational Continuity Planning (Part 1)

-After that incident, I took a hard look at our planning.
-I realized we had nothing in them about how to cope with the operational issues that happen when a hospital is trying to continue basic functionality during serious circumstances.
+After that incident, I took a hard look at our operational continuity planning.
+I realized we had nothing in them about how to cope with healthcare business continuity when a hospital is trying to continue basic functionality during serious circumstances.

 Loss of Employees (Department XXX): Consider the departments that have the largest influx of patients on a daily basis.
 List each of those out and consider what would be the impact and probability (standard HVA rating areas) if you lost 75% of the staffing in that work unit.